SEC poised to break own NFL record for 1st-round draft picks

 “The pass-rush ability is real,” Kiper said.
 “He can have his hand on the ground, play in space on his feet.”

--C Lloyd Cushenberry, LSU: At least one center has been drafted in the first round in four of the past five years.
+—C Lloyd Cushenberry, LSU: At least one center has been drafted in first round in four of past five years.

 “They have so many guys there,” ESPN draft analyst Todd McShay said of LSU.
 “Clearly, as a national championship team, they’ve got a lot of talent.”